-Phil Williams was born in the affable commuter-belt of Hertfordshire, where he learnt to escape a comfortable life through sinister fantasy fiction.
-He has worked as an English teacher and tutor, a copywriter, a media researcher and a start-up executive, and continues to offer freelance services in writing, editing and tutoring.
+Phil Williams was born in the commuter-belt of Hertfordshire, where he learnt to escape a comfortable life through sinister fantasy fiction.
+He has worked as an English teacher, a copywriter, a media researcher and a start-up executive, and continues to offer services in writing, editing and tutoring.
 He has lived and worked in Prague, Moscow and the Abu Dhabi desert, though ultimately settled for a quiet seaside town in the UK.
-Phil now resides in Worthing with his wife and unimaginably fluffy dog, Herbert.
+Phil now resides in Worthing with his wife and his unimaginably fluffy dog, Herbert.
 He is currently working on 3 novel series.

-The Estalia series began with Wixon’s Day, in 2012, the first full length novel Phil published, following apathetic boatman Marquos as he is drawn into a war that uncovers truths about the forgotten history of his desolate world.
-The post-apocalytpic landscape of Estalia is shrouded in cloud and populated by an anarchistic society struggling to rebuild.
+The Estalia series began with Wixon’s Day, in 2012, the first full-length novel Phil published, following apathetic boatman Marquos as he is drawn into a war that uncovers truths about the forgotten history of his desolate world.
+The post-apocalyptic landscape of Estalia is shrouded in cloud and populated by an anarchistic society struggling to rebuild.
 Its reconstructed steampunk technology and distorted traditions offer hints of a long-lost civilisation, though to unravel the mysteries the population must first overcome their internal power struggles.

-The Ordshaw Fairy Tales are a series of urban fantasy stories set in and around the fictional UK city of Ordshaw – a metropolis where vile creatures that lurk in the night threaten to unsettle all we know of the world.
-Gun City Bohemian was an early example of this setting, following a student artist mistakenly unleashing hell.
-The upcoming Pax Kuranes novels fully explore the city of Ordshaw, as a reclusive young gambler discovers a hidden labyrinth under her city – and is drawn into a centuries-old war between monsters and diminutive fairies.
+The Ordshaw series is a series of urban fantasy thrillers set in and around the UK city of Ordshaw – a metropolis where vile creatures threaten to unsettle all we know of the world.
+The Pax Kuranes novels fully explore the city of Ordshaw, as a reclusive young gambler discovers a hidden labyrinth under her city and is drawn into a centuries-old war between humans, monsters and diminutive fairies.

-The Faergrowe Free State series follows the adventures of a group of mercenaries in a near-future world laid to waste by a global war.
-With food scarce and countries replaced by characterful city-states, it’s every person for themselves, with only the very few striving to restore peace and order.
-The series began life as an unpublished novel featuring the exploits of the thuggish English mercenary Scullion, which was used as background for the screenplay The Faergrowe Principle.
-Its first novella release was the Christmas-themed A Most Apocalyptic Christmas.
-Scullion will return to dispense his own manner of loutish justice in the first Faergrowe novel, due late 2017.
+The Faergrowe Free State series follows a group of mercenaries in a near-future world laid to waste by a global war.
+With food scarce and countries replaced by city-states, it’s every person for themselves, with very few striving to restore peace and order.
+The stories focus on English mercenary Scullion and his irreverent involvement in the rise of a new world order.
+The series currently features a Christmas-themed novella, A Most Apocalyptic Christmas, and Scullion is set to return to dispense his own manner of loutish justice in the first Faergrowe novel, The Worst Survive.